Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - Work on the start screen and end of level screen

 #### What I accomplished
+ - Created a Song Class
+As I knew I wnated to add another song, I thought it would make sense to add a song class.
+This would include the array of notes, as well as variables for the noteIndex, the number of notes, the score and the bonus.

  - Added a start screen

 To do the start screen I found a nice background picture online that I reconfgured to fit the dimensions of the game Screen.
 I was not sure of a title yet, so I just wrote something to fill the space, as well as a prompt to have the game start.
 I knew I wanted to have two songs, so I had two note images on screen to represent each one.